Description of the magnetic force generated by the DC electromagnetic coil and the AC electromagnetic coil

 Other features of the two electromagnetic coils include:

-DC electromagnetic coil
+DC electromagnetic

 ■ Low noise